ftramont/Helix-Control-M-Unified-View/README.md

 em ccmcli -u "emuser" -p "********" -t Gateway -n "smprod" -h "ip-xx-xx-xx-xx.region.compute.internal" -cmd stop
 ```

-### 3. Connect the server to Helix Control-M/EM
+### 3. Connect a server to Helix Control-M/EM

 The first step in this section is adding the self-hosted server to Helix Control-M.
-This step can only be accomplshed through the web interface.
+This step can only be accomplished through the web interface.
 Please, refer to the step 3.a in the technote for more details.